Antevenio/memoize/README.md

 ## Features:
 * Can set a limit to the total memory consumption of the cache.
 * Can place a TTL (time to live) per callable.
-(meaning that memoize will be returning the callable cached results until the ttl expires, in which case it will call the function again and generate a new cached result)
+(meaning that memoize will be returning the callable cached results until the TTL expires, in which case it will call the function again and generate a new cached result)
 * Can override the default callable argument cache indexing with a custom one.
 (you can reuse a cached callable even passing different arguments if you want to do so)